How much sleep do you need in midlife?

 But it’s not just the hormones that can affect sleep.
 Mental health, lifestyle choices, and underlying health problems could be more to blame for sleep problems than menopause.
 Exploring and addressing the sources of your sleep deprivation will help you reevaluate your sleep hygiene habits and possibly re-tool them to better fit this new stage of your life.

 A good night’s sleep starts during your day.
-Upping your physical activity doesn’t just help tire you out, but it also reduces feelings of anxiety that would otherwise keep you up at night.
-Avoid stimulants like alcohol, nicotine, and caffeine-- especially in the evening hours.
+Upping your physical activity doesn’t just help tire you out — it also reduces feelings of anxiety that would otherwise keep you up at night.
+Avoid stimulants like alcohol, nicotine, and caffeine, especially in the evening hours.
 Keep a consistent nighttime routine: 30 minutes before your bedtime, start to unwind, unplug and quiet the mind.
 Go to bed at the same time every night and create a comfortable, dark environment that is conducive to rest.
 Make sure your room is cool and the bedding is comfortable, and consider adding elements like a humidifier to soothe dry and tight skin.

 Connect with MenoLabs Founders Vanessa and Danielle